How to Prevent Running on Simulators in Android & IOS Apps

 Hackers use simulators to run mobile apps within their own controlled environment so they can mimic, observe, and study how a mobile app functions and behaves while the app is running.
 This lets them know how a mobile app behaves to help hackers build more effective attacks and attack methods.

 For example, using simulators, hackers can observe how an app interacts with the mobile operating system, or study the methods and sequence by which the app connects to and authenticates with its backend.
 Simulators can also be used to observe how an application app reads/writes to the filesystem (for instance to learn if weak encryption is used, or no encryption at all).

-On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent Simulation without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent running on simulators without an SDK or gateway:

 Upload the Mobile App to Appdome.

 Upload an app to Appdome’s Mobile App Security Build System

 Mobile App Formats: .ipa For iOS device or .apk or .aab

 Prevent Running on Simulators Compatible With: Obj-C, C+, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more